siramix/buzzbackend/README.md

     *FREE PACKS:* Even free packs should probably be purchase_type 1.
 This is because Amazon lets you do free entitled content.
 Players will have it tied to their account so we can charge later if we want.

+1. Go to Amazon Mobile Developers console and add the IAP item, with correct path for pack icon along with other meta data.

 ## Pack Update Process